shoefer/shoefer.github.io/_posts/2015-08-07-overfitting.markdown

 Forth, you can get more knowledge about which shape of the functions you actually expect.
 If for example you know that the stock price varies in cycles, that is goes up, slightly down, then up again etc., you can try to find a function which reflects this knowledge.

 Although all of these things are good ideas and there are many more, in the end there is only one thing you can do: cross your fingers and hope your function predicts the right thing.

-Understanding overfitting should hopefully make you think more critically about decision making - both in machines as well as in humans.
+I hope that looking at this very simple example, and how overfitting can occur here, you have already come to think more critically about decision making - both in machines and in humans.

 ### Underfitting

 Last but not least, let me say that of course also the opposite thing can happen: *underfitting*.
 If we choose a function that is too simple to explain a relationship we will not get a good prediction, either.
 I leave it as an exercise for you to think about a good example of underfitting.

 <!--  Quadratic function -->
+That's basically it - you have now understood the biggest problem of data science.

-And in case you want to brag in front of your friends, here is some more terminology: the topic of this post, that a function learned from data always has to balance under- and overfitting is also called the *bias-variance trade-off*. *Variance* relates to the variance of all the different complex (e.g. wrinkled) functions that can explain the same data, causing overfitting. *Bias* refers to underfitting, stating that a too simple function adds a systematic bias to the prediction which cannot be overcome by the learner, not even when given more data.
+And in case you want to brag in front of your friends, here is some more terminology: the topic of this post, that a function learned from data always has to balance under- and overfitting is also called the *bias-variance trade-off*. *Variance* relates to how much all possible different wrinkled functions vary - the more wrinkles you allow, the higher is the variance of your learning method and hence the more prone the learner is to overfitting. *Bias* refers to underfitting, stating that a too simple function adds a systematic bias to the prediction which cannot be overcome by the learner, not even when given more data.
+The bias-variance trade-off is a smart way of stating that if don't consider the simplest possible hypothesis, your hypothesis is more likely to be wrong -- too simple or too complicated and wrong.

 In the next post we will look at the problem of overfitting in the more complex image classification scenario, and we will see how the dimensionality aggrevates the problem of learning and overfitting even more.